BitPangea/bitpangea/thechronicle/README.md

 - a roadmap;
 - a marketing timeline;
 - a substitute for The Archive;
+- a substitute for The Codex;
+- an Atlas design specification;
+- a mechanism for constitutionalizing a design decision merely because it is historically important;
 - a place for every minor revision.

 Its purpose is to preserve the history that matters.